ccamacho1966/BlueCatPoSh/README.md

 ## Support

-I have a small team that assists me with support of our tools and libraries.
+I have a small team that assists me with the support of our tools and libraries.
 Please feel free to log issues/bugs and feature requests.
 Code contributions are welcome as well.
 We'll respond as quickly as time permits.